kleeedolinux/SolVM/README.md

-Solvm is a Lua Runtime written in Go.
+SolVM is a Lua Runtime written in Go.

+> Perhaps of the name SolVM, SolVM is not a VM, it's a runtime.
+The real VM is the gopher-lua, and SolVM is just a runtime that uses gopher-lua.
+I put the name of SolVM because the first idea of this project is to be a VM, but then i changed my mind.

 ## Usage